 Macy’s third-quarter sales topped analysts’ average estimate of $6.05 billion when the company reported the results last week.
 The retailer also last week increased its forecast for sales at stores open at least a year to 4 percent in the second half of 2012 from an earlier projection of 3.7 percent.
 The company said today it will stop reporting monthly sales beginning in its fiscal 2013.

-The retailer’s gross margin (M), or the portion of sales left after subtracting the cost of goods sold, widened to 39.6 percent from 39.4 percent a year earlier.
+The retailer’s gross margin (M:US), or the portion of sales left after subtracting the cost of goods sold, widened to 39.6 percent from 39.4 percent a year earlier.
 Selling, general and administrative expenses fell to 34.2 percent of sales from 34.4 percent.

 To contact the reporter on this story: Cotten Timberlake in Washington at email@example.com

 To contact the editor responsible for this story: Kevin Orland at firstname.lastname@example.org